Has the constant mental battle with food taken over your life?

 Have an initial consultation

-This is a one-hour session (which costs £125) where we'll explore what you want to work on, your needs, and the type of support you're looking for.
+This is a one-hour session (which costs £125) where we'll talk in more depth about what you want to work on, your needs, and the type of support you're looking for.
 After our conversation, I'll design a bespoke support plan with options tailored specifically to you - the number of sessions, the frequency, and the level of between-session support that would work best.
 I'll send this to you so you can review the options and decide which feels right.

 03.